bluz71/vim-mistfly-statusline/README.md

 Legacy Installation
 -------------------

-_mistfly statusline_ still supports the legacy version of this project, previously named _moonfly statusline_, via the `moonfly-compat` branch.
+_mistfly statusline_ still supports the legacy version of this plugin, previously named _moonfly statusline_, via the `moonfly-compat` branch.
 That legacy version can be installed with your preferred plugin manager.